CCXLV/discord-bot/README.md

 4. **Setup configuration**

-Now locate to `config.py` file in the root directory where the `launcher.py` and fill in like the following template:
+Now locate to `config.py` file and fill in like the following template:

 ```py
 token = '' # your bot's token